AlfrescoArchive/alfresco-demo-data/README.md

 The project allows you to run Alfresco locally and create your content; following the steps below you will be able to simply export your data, update the project and (re)generate the AMP with the updated data that needs to be bootstrapped.

+The module is composed by two Alfresco repo AMP:

+- **alfresco-demo-data-repo-amp**: (*IMPORTER*) to import data - install this just where custom data have to be loaded
+- **alfresco-demo-data-exporter-repo-amp**: (*EXPORTER*) to export Users/Groups and RM sites - install this just where data have to be exported

 Prerequisites
 ---
 - [Alfresco Knowledge](http://docs.alfresco.com/5.0/concepts/system-about.html)